-In fiscal years 2014 and 2013, Biglari Holdings completed offerings of transferable subscription rights, distributing one transferable subscription right ("Rights") for each share of its common stock to shareholders.
+On September 12, 2014 and September 16, 2013, Biglari Holdings completed offerings of transferable subscription rights, distributing one transferable subscription right ("Rights") for each share of its common stock to shareholders.
 Every five Rights entitled a shareholder to subscribe for one share of common stock at a price of \$250.00 and \$265.00, respectively.
 Shareholders on the record date who fully exercised the Rights distributed to them were also entitled to subscribe for and purchase additional shares of common stock not purchased by other Rights holders through their basic subscription privileges.
 The offerings were oversubscribed and 344,261 and 286,767 new shares of common stock were issued, respectively.
 The Company received net proceeds of \$85.9 million and \$75.6 million from the offerings, respectively.
-Including the issuance of the newly subscribed shares the Company had 2,065,566 shares outstanding as of September 24, 2014.
+Including the issuance of the newly subscribed shares the Company had 2,065,586 shares outstanding as of December 31, 2014.